Package 'rasterpic'

 Details

-vignette("rasterpic", package = "rasterpic") explains, with examples, the effect of parameters halign, valign, expand, crop and mask.
+vignette("rasterpic", package = "rasterpic") explains the effect of parameters halign, valign, expand, crop and mask with examples.

 S3 methods

-• sf classes: sf, sfc, sfg or bbox.
+• sf classes: sf, sfc, sfg and bbox.

 • terra classes: SpatRaster, SpatVector and SpatExtent.